Local authority funding

 - perching stools in the kitchen or shower

-Ask the adult social services department of their local council for a home assessment.
+Your client can ask the adult social services department of their local council for a free home assessment.
 They can do this online or by phone.

 An occupational therapist will visit your client at home to see what they need.

-If the assessment finds your client needs a change to their home or a piece of equipment that costs less than £1,000, the council must provide it free of charge.
+If the assessment finds your client needs a change to their home or a piece of equipment that costs less than £1,000, the council should provide it free of charge.

 Care in the home

-If your client has a disability or complex medical condition they might qualify for NHS funding even if local authority funding is not available.
+If your client has a disability or complex medical condition they may have healthcare needs rather than social care needs and they might be eligible for NHS funding.

 More from care funding